 Check out the new collections available this month at the Kentucky Historical Society’s Martin F. Schmidt Library!

 For over 100 years, the Martin F. Schmidt Library and Special Collections has collected research materials which document the people, places and events in Kentucky’s history.
-The library’s resources include materials such as manuscripts, microfilm, county records, maps, published genealogies, oral history tapes, photographs, land records, and rare books.
+The library’s resources include manuscripts, microfilm, county records, maps, published genealogies, oral histories, photographs, land records, and rare books.
+Discover more about our collections by checking out our Digital Collections and Library Catalogs!
 The Kentucky Historical Society is open to the public Wednesdays 10-4; Thursday 10-8; Friday 10-5; Saturday 10-5.